Back up VMware VMs with Azure Backup Server

 If you have secure boundaries within your organization, and don't want to use the HTTPS protocol between VMware servers and the Azure Backup Server machine, disable HTTPS as follows: u

 Copy and paste the following text into a .txt file.

 Windows Registry Editor Version 5.00 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Microsoft Data Protection Manager\VMWare] "IgnoreCertificateValidation"=dword:00000001

-Save the file to your Azure Backup Server computer.
-For the file name, use DisableSecureAuthentication.reg.
+Save the file on the Azure Backup Server machine with the name DisableSecureAuthentication.reg.

 Double-click the file to activate the registry entry.

-In the Create Role dialog box, in the Role name box, enter BackupAdminRole.
+In Create Role > Role name, enter BackupAdminRole.
 The role name can be whatever you like, but it should be recognizable for the role's purpose.